Ordinal Probit Functional Outcome Regression with Application to Computer-Use Behavior in Rhesus Monkeys: Modeling the Latent Functional Outcome

-First, we assume independence in the wavelet space which allows model \eqref{m:wavLatent} to be split up into a series of $T^*$ separate models for each coefficient in the wavelet space, double-indexed by the wavelet scale, $j$, and location, $k$.
-For an $N\times P$ set of scalar covariates, $X$, the independence assumption allows for the sequential fitting of separate models of the form
+Wavelet coefficients are double-indexed by their scale, $j$, and location, $k$.
+For an $N\times P$ matrix of covariates, $X$, assuming independence in the wavelet space enables the sequential fitting of separate models of the form